Work with a utility network

 To learn more, see Access the utility network layer and Utility Network tab.

-Manage the network topology engine
+Manage the network topology

 The network topology is the engine of a utility network.
-This is where all the features and objects that represent each component of a utility are connected together into a network that you can use to analyze your system.
+This is where all the features and objects that represent each component of a utility are connected into a network that you can use to analyze your system.

 • Disable the network topology, which is required to perform administrative tasks such as assigning terminal configurations, modifying the definition of rules, and so on.
 Disabling the network topology is suggested for bulk loading of new features.

-For details, see Network topology.
+For additional details, see Network topology.

 Manage subnetworks

 A subnetwork is created by defining one or more subnetwork controllers in a tier and applying the name of that subnetwork to all connected or traversable features and objects.
 Modeling subnetworks allows the creation of subnetwork maps used for system management and regulatory compliance.
-Subnetworks are managed by setting, modifying, or removing subnetwork controllers; connecting features and objects in the network; and performing an update operation to redefine network routes.
+Subnetworks are managed by setting, modifying, or removing subnetwork controllers; connecting features and objects in the network; and performing an update subnetwork operation to redefine network routes.

 To learn more about managing subnetworks and structuring your utility network, see Network management and Architecture.